T20X/notes/sockets.md

 ## /proc/sys/net/core/somaxconn

- kernel parameter in Linux that determines the maximum number of connections that can be queued in the TCP/IP stack backlog per socket
+ kernel parameter in Linux that determines the maximum number of connections that can be queued in the TCP/IP stack backlog per socket - aka accept queue.
+Note that it is per socket setting.

 # Linux commands